 Raiders' Davante Adams has straightforward reaction to Derek Carr benching

-Davante Adams had a straightforward reaction to Derek Carr benching originally appeared on NBC Sports Boston
+Davante Adams had a straightforward reaction to Derek Carr benching originally appeared on NBC Sports Bayarea

 Josh McDaniels' controversial decision could have long-term consequences in Las Vegas.